PrasadBroo/Twitter-Clone/README.md

 ### In Progress

-- [ ] Work on notifications eg.tweet like,mentioned.
+- [ ] Working on notifications eg.tweet like,mentioned.

 ### Done ✓